kanupreet29/Portfolio/README.md

 Skills: Research, Graphic Design, Wix Website Builder, DaVinchi, Canva, Social Media, Adobe Illustrator

-> Creating stimuli, illustrations and drawings to be used in promotional or experimental settings using Adobe Illustrator
+> Create stimuli, illustrations and drawings to be used in promotional or experimental settings using Adobe Illustrator

-> Conducting interviews with key faculty members, students, and alumni
+> Conduct interviews with key faculty members, students, and alumni

-> Creating recruitment and promotional materials (e.g. flyers, short video clips)
+> Create recruitment and promotional materials (e.g. flyers, short video clips)

-> Leading outreach campaigns
+> Lead outreach campaigns

-> Filming for Youtube Videos/Shorts, Instagram Reels/Videos and Tik Tok using DaVinchi.
+> Film for Youtube Videos/Shorts, Instagram Reels/Videos and Tik Tok using DaVinchi.

-> Editing Videos or pre-made videos for Instagram and Youtube
+> Edit Videos or pre-made videos for Instagram and Youtube

 > Responsible for Linkedin account analytics and publishing posts